 If that doesn't happen, of course, it's time to see a lawyer.
 The first thing the lawyer will ask to see is your copies of any written claims or requests that you sent to the builder and the builder's responses, and your dated notes of any telephone conversations, so start keeping a file now.

 If you believe you have a valid legal claim against the builder for a defect in your newly constructed home, and you are within the time period allowed for starting a lawsuit, you still cannot jump right in and file a complaint with the courts.
 Under Georgia law, you must first provide the builder with certain notifications.
-Georgia’s Right to Repair Act (Official Code of Georgia Annotated §§ 8-2-35 through 8-2-43) sets out certain steps that an owner of a newly constructed home must follow prior to filing a lawsuit, and allows the builder to resolve the problem before a lawsuit is initiated.
+Georgia's Right to Repair Act (Georgia Code § § 8-2A-35 through 8-2A-43) sets out certain steps that an owner of a newly constructed home must follow prior to filing a lawsuit, and allows the builder to resolve the problem before a lawsuit is initiated.

 You should be able to find the relevant provisions of the Right to Repair act in your purchase and sale agreement for the home (a Georgia builder must provide buyers with notice of the provisions of the Right to Repair Act in any sales contract for a newly constructed home).

-Generally, under the terms of the Right to Repair Act, before you (the homeowner) can initiate a lawsuit against the builder for a new-home defect, you must first send written notice to the builder of your claim.
+You'll see that the law says that before you (the homeowner) can initiate a lawsuit against the builder for a new-home defect, you must first send written notice to the builder regarding your claim.
 The notice must:

 After receiving the notice, the builder has 30 days to give you a written reply, choosing either to settle the claim without an inspection (by paying the cost of the repair, making the repair, or both), or to inspect the defect and determine the need for any repairs.
 If the builder chooses to inspect the defect, after the inspection the builder must provide you with a statement either refusing to fix the defects (including the reasons) or offering to pay for or repair the defect (or both).
 If you reject the builder's offer, if the builder refuses to fix the defect, or if the builder fails to respond to your notification, then you may file a lawsuit.